 Risk transfer or risk distribution refers to compensation cover against loss of life or assets in case of any disaster event.
 Insurance and reinsurance mechanisms and products against natural and manmade disasters have rapidly evolved in last decade.
 According to UNISDR, "Insurance is a well-known form of risk transfer, where coverage of a risk is obtained from an insurer in exchange for ongoing premiums paid to the insurer.
-Risk transfer can occur informally within family and community networks where there are reciprocal expectations of mutual aid by means of gifts or credit, as well as formally, where governments, insurers, multi-lateral banks and other large risk-bearing entities establish mechanisms to help cope with losses in major events.
-Such mechanisms include insurance and re-insurance contracts, catastrophe bonds, contingent credit facilities and reserve funds, where the costs are covered by premiums, investor contributions, interest rates and past savings.
+Risk transfer can occur informally within family and community networks where there are reciprocal expectations of mutual aid by means of gifts or credit, as well as formally, where governments, insurers, multilateral banks and other large risk-bearing entities establish mechanisms to help cope with losses in major events.
+Such mechanisms include insurance and reinsurance contracts, catastrophe bonds, contingent credit facilities and reserve funds, where the costs are covered by premiums, investor contributions, interest rates and past savings.
 Linkages with government insurance schemes like Rashtriya Swathya Bima Yojana, Aam Admi Bima Yojana can be extensively taken up for risk transfer.
 Linkages can be done for teaching staff and children with existing insurance schemes.
 Livestock insurance can also be taken up through animal husbandry department.
 Coverage of crop insurance should be increased specifically for small and marginal farmers.
 Weather/rainfall insurance can also be explored with various existing schemes.

-(DDMC should draw up their own risk transfer/distribution framework and action plan in this regard)
+framework and action plan in this regard)